-We understand that this is a difficult time.
-Not only are you and your family and friends experiencing the gamut of different emotions that come with a cancer diagnosis, but there is much new information to learn.
+We understand that this is a very difficult time for you.
+Not only are you, your family and your friends experiencing the gamut of different emotions that come with a cancer diagnosis, but there is so much new information to learn.
+Where do you begin?
 The IWMF is here to help.